CPJPRINCE/opex_manifest_generator/README.md

 `opex_generate -c catalog -p "ARCH" -ex "C:\Users\Christopher\Downloads"` or `auto_class -p "ARCH" "C:\Users\Christopher\Downloads"` to avoid unnecessary OPEX creation.

 In the resultant spreadsheet, add in "Title", "Description", and "Security" as new columns.
-The column header has to match exactly, including captialisation; these fields would then be filled in with the relevant data.
+The column header has to match exactly, including capitalisation; these fields would then be filled in with the relevant data.

-Once filled in; to intialise the generation: `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}"`
+Once filled in; to initialise the generation: `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}"`

 Ensure that the root directory matches the original directory of the export.
 In the above case this would be: `opex_generate -i "C:\Users\Christopher\Downloads\meta\Downloads_AutoClass.xlsx" "C:\Users\Christopher\Downloads"`

-Please note, if there are any changes to the hierachy data after the export of the intial spreadsheet, the data may not be assigned correctly.
+Please note, if there are any changes to the hierarchy data after the export of the initial spreadsheet, the data may not be assigned correctly.

 #### XML Metadata

-To utilise an import with XML Metadata templates, first the XML template has to be stord the source 'metadata' directory.
+To utilise an import with XML Metadata templates, first the XML template has to be stored in the source 'metadata' directory.
 DC, MODS, GPDR, and EAD templates come with the package, but custom templates can be added and will work 'out-the-box', as long as they are functioning within Preservica. *I will likely change the destination of this directory for easier use.

 After exporting an Auto Class spreadsheet, add in additional columns to the spreadsheet; like the XIP data, all fields are optional, and can added on a 'drop-in' basis.
 You can add in the column header in two ways: 'exactly' or 'flatly'.

-An Exactly match requires that the full path from the XML document is added to the column, with parent to childs seperated by a `/`; 'flatly' requires only a the matching end tag.
+An Exactly match requires that the full path from the XML document is added to the column, with parent to child separated by a `/`; 'flatly' requires only a the matching end tag.
 For example, the below will match to the same `recordIdentifer` field in the mods template:

 ```
 Exactly: